 Hmmmm.
 There’s got to be more to it than that.
-For perspective, searching “autoimmune diet” generates more than 54,000,000 results on Google.
+For perspective, searching “autoimmune diet” generates more than 1.3 million results on Google.
 I’m not the only one who wants to know.

 There is no shortage of autoimmune diet information, planning guides and recipes available on the internet.
 There are lots of books, too.

 The premise of the AIP diet is that certain foods create inflammation in the body.
 Eliminating them and focusing on vitamin and nutrient-dense foods can heal the gut and reduce the inflammation.

-It’s very similar to the paleo diet, which is also a whole foods diet.
+The AIP diet is very similar to the paleo diet, which is also a whole foods diet.
 While both are whole foods-based diets, AIP is like paleo on steroids.
 It’s much more restrictive.